KQM-git/TCL/characters/electro/fischl.md

 | Gaze of the Deep | 22% | Normal Attack |

 * This is an echo effect.
+* C1 does not benefit from The Stringless
+* C1 can also crit
 {% endtab %}

 {% tab title="C2" %}